 Supports the development and implementation of engagement-focused training seminars for internal staff

-Outstanding interpersonal and teamwork skills; collegial, energetic, able to develop productive relationships with colleagues, awardees, consultants, external funders, and others who contribute to program development and management
+Outstanding interpersonal and teamwork skills; exceptional problem-solving abilities; collegial, energetic, able to develop productive relationships with colleagues, awardees, consultants, external funders, and others who contribute to program development and management

-Experience desired in the development of tools and guidance to support engagement
+Experience desired in the development of tools and guidance to support multi-stakeholder engagement in research

 Understanding of the research process from generating a research question to dissemination